manya28/predictive_maintenance/README.md

 - Download the environment.yml file and navigate to the folder containing the file.
 - Run conda env create -f environment.yml to create the conda environment with all packages needed to run the notebook.
 - Run conda activate predictive-maintenance to activate your new environment
 - You're all set!
-Go ahead and run the notebook in this environment.
+Go ahead and run the consolidated_predictive_maintenance.ipynb notebook in this environment.